sausheong/invadersapp/README.md

 }
 ```

-Note how creating the webview is just a single line of code!
+See how creating the webview is just a single line of code!
+If you compare this with Electron, this is pretty awesome.
+Electron has quite a bit more features of course, but for something simple and straightforward, you just can't beat this.

 The web app is simple and straightforward.